wp-plugins/rss-import/readme.txt

 == Changelog ==
+= v4.4.12 (04/02/2012) =
+* Bugfix: restored RSSImport QuickTag for Wordpress 3.3 and later
+* Improvement: avoid PHP-notice when description is missing for an item
+* TODO: add parameter to allow prefix of url (see http://wordpress.org/support/topic/plugin-rssimport-fix-for-headline-links-without-full-paths)
+* TODO: check documentation of call to function (PHP), see http://wordpress.org/support/topic/plugin-rssimport-change-feed-display
+* Documentation: corrected 'after_desc' (thanks to elricky for reporting)

 = v4.4.11 (13/12/2011) =
 * Bugfix: noitems string display is back
 * Improvement: html_entity_decode feedurl when using shortcodes